christianchartier/shop-r1/README.md

 Additionally, configure your inference to return token logprobs so the self‑certainty reward is active.
 For OpenAI-compatible providers, pass `{"logprobs":5,"top_logprobs":5}` in the inference section (key names vary by launcher; consult your Prime RL config schema).
+The env will read logprobs from `completion.choices[0].logprobs.content[*].logprob`.

 ## Extending the Environment